Knoblauchpilze/bsgalone/README.md

 - some content in the systems in the form of outposts, asteroids and AIs
 - a working health/power system to make fighting the other players/AIs slightly challenging
 - a mining system where the player can accumulate resources to buy more gear for their ships
+- clear separation of concerns where the client applications do not access the DB

 ## Limitations